-Autocatalytica’s line-up has been a carrousel of members its entire life, and the position of bass has been the most difficult to tie down for the group.
-Handling duties this time around is Jon Ellis (currently of Oculesics) whose tone is mighty and thick throughout.
+Handling bass duties is Jon Ellis whose tone is mighty and thick throughout.
 The songs don’t really give him much of a chance to strut his stuff in a direct way, but with all of the frenzied insanity flying around him, just “locking it down” is probably the best thing for him to do.
-Perhaps he takes a page from the philosophy of someone like Liam Wilson from Dillinger Escape Plan: the music is difficult enough already with plenty going on, so why add one extra incongruous thing to the mix" It could only make a muddy mess.
-He can best be heard thundering way through the album's ender, “Toxic Rodent Waterfall.”
+The music already has plenty going on, so why add one extra incongruous thing to the mix" It could only make a muddy mess.
+He can best be heard thundering away through the closer “Toxic Rodent Waterfall.”

 Last but not least is Emmett Ceglia on the drum kit.
 A total madman in his own right with parts that sound like pure kinetic energy unleashed.
 Either "Oxygonical" or the second verse of "Russian Pharmaceuticals" serve as vivid examples.
 Despite this though, he can sit back in the pocket to set a groove when called for with the same conviction as can be heard in “Dweller on the Threshold” or the haunting bridge of “Heavier and More Melodic."
 He lends the elastic breakdowns of both "Oxygonical" and "Thunder Squirrel" an organic feel that makes them all the more disorienting.
 Autocatalytica has a curriculum’s worth of rhythmic territory and stylistic diversity to cover, and Ceglia both bombards and glides through it all with equal ease.